 Kirklees Light Railway

-Kids love trains and mums love bargains, making the Mother’s Day “mums travel for half price” deal at Kirklees Light Railway an attractive prospect.
-The ticket for mum will be valid all day on all trains, so you can have a fun family day out.
+Kids love trains and mums love bargains!
+The Mother’s Day “mums travel for free” deal at Kirklees Light Railway is a win win, with tickets valid all day on all trains, so you can have a fun family day out.
 Only valid on Sunday, March 22.
 Buy on the day, not in advance.
 You must be travelling with at least one other person paying full fare.

 Kirklees Light Railway, Park Mill Way Clayton West, Huddersfield.

 At Forgotten Forest in Brighouse, children can make special Mother’s Day gifts such as flower perfume, lip balm, bath bombs and forest school-style pizza!

 Then they can run about in the woods, swing in hammocks, make mud pies, build dens and have hot chocolate around the camp fire.

 Forgotten Forest, Saturday, March 21 2020.
 10am-12.30pm. £6 per person (adults pay too).